Clinical-Genomics/housekeeper/README.md

 $ housekeeper init /path/to/root
 ```

 The folder can't exist already or the tool will complain.
-If successful it will put a config file in the root directory.
-It will store the location of the root folder in the database so the only thing you need to supply is the path to the database.
+If successful it will store the location of the root folder in the database so no need for a separate config file.

 ### Adding new analyses

 Housekeeper can store files from completed analyses.
 Supported pipelines include:

 -   MIP

 ```bash
 $ housekeeper add mip /path/to/familyId_config.yaml